eendebakpt/oapackage/paper/paper.md

 Orthogonal arrays, optimal designs and conference designs are important tools for the design of experiments [@Elster1995], [@Hedayat1999], [@Wu2009].
 The Orthogonal Array package contains functionality to generate and analyse these types of designs.
-More specifically, the Ortogonal Array package allows the user to:
+More specifically, the Orthogonal Array package allows the user to:

 * Efficiently generate orthogonal arrays, optimal designs and conference designs
-* Reduce the designs to their normal form and perform isomophism testing
+* Reduce the designs to their normal form and perform isomorphism testing
 * Calculate a wide variety of statistical properties of the designs

-To generate orthogonal arrays and conference designs, the Orthogonal Array package uses an exhaustive generation procedure with ismorphism pruning [@Eendebak2009], [@IsomorphismPaper].
+To generate orthogonal arrays and conference designs, the Orthogonal Array package uses an exhaustive generation procedure with isomorphism pruning [@Eendebak2009], [@IsomorphismPaper].
 To generate optimal designs, the package uses a flexible optimality criterion and a coordinate-exchange optimization algorithm [@Eendebak2015].

-The reduction of the designs to their normal form is done by either reduction to a minimal form (such as lexicographic minimal in columns or delete-one-factor projection normal form [@EendebakDOF]) or reduction using graph algorithms.
-For designs with a specified isomorphic group, the Orthogonal Array package provides a generic interface to the graph reduction algorithms to perform ismophism testing and reduction to normal form effectively.
+The reduction of the designs to their normal form is done by either reduction to a minimal form (such as lexicographically minimal in columns or delete-one-factor projection normal form [@EendebakDOF]) or reduction using graph algorithms.
+For designs with a specified isomorphism group, the Orthogonal Array package provides a generic interface to the graph reduction algorithms that effectively perform isomophism testing and reduction to normal form.

-The Orthogonal Array package evaluates the designs using sensible statistical criteria.
-For instance, the package calculates the generalized wordlength pattern [@Tang1999], the J_k-characteristics [@Deng1999] and the number of degrees of freedom available for estimating selected factors' effects.
+The Orthogonal Array package evaluates the designs using well-known statistical criteria.
+For instance, the package calculates the generalized wordlength pattern [@Tang1999], confounding frequency vector, which is based on the J-characteristics [@Deng1999] and the number of degrees of freedom available for estimating selected factors' effects.

 The Orthogonal Array package consists of a C++ library with an user-friendly Python interface generated